 Multi-travel passes are popular and highly convenient, these can also be purchased in advance of travel or on the train from the guard.
 Unlike stations in some other countries, there is no requirement to pass through a ticket barrier before boarding the train.
 You can board a train without a ticket, but must purchase one from the guard before your journey is completed.

 The Western Line begins in Helensville and travels through Waimauku, Huapai, Swanson, Henderson, New Lynn, Mt Albert, Kingsland and Newmarket West to the Britomart Station.

 The Eastern Line begins in Pukekohe and travels through Papakura, Manurewa, Papatoetoe, Otahuhu, Westfield, Sylvia Park, Panmure, Glen Innes, Meadowbank and Orakei before ending at the Britomart Station.

 The Southern Line follows the same tracks as the Eastern Line from Pukekohe to Westfield, then travels through Penrose, Ellerslie, Greenlane, Remuera and Newmarket South.

-If you live and work close to a train station then train travel is very practical and much faster than taking a bus or car.
+If you live and work close to a public train station then train travel is very practical and much faster than taking a bus or car.
 Trains depart frequently — there are several options each hour.
 However, the majority of Aucklanders choose to drive their own cars.

 One-way tickets cost a maximum of $10, with a discount for children and seniors.
 Discounted tickets can be purchased in groups of 10 and monthly passes are also available.
 Tickets can be purchased at Britomart and Papakura Stations, on the train and at designated agents throughout Auckland.